How to do bank reconciliation

 Can I do bank reconciliation manually?

 Yes, you can reconcile manually using spreadsheets or paper records.
-However, reconciling manually takes longer and increases error risk, so even basic accounting software saves significant time.
+However, manual reconciliation takes longer and increases error risk, so even basic accounting software can save significant time.

 Disclaimer